Renikeji19/Analysis-of-International-Debt-Statistics/README.md

 ## INTRODUCTION
-Just like humans take debts to manage necessities. countries also take debt to manage their economies.
+Just like humans take debts to manage necessities, countries also take debt to manage their economies.
 The World Bank provides debt to countries for them to meet needs such as providing infrastructure for citizens to live comfortably.
 This project analyzes international debt data collected by The World Bank.